qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 object - no holder reads the array while another thread detaches it, but the object behind the copy may already be gone.

-The bit is `LeaseSnapshot`; cleared, holders read the array again.
+Bit `LeaseSnapshot`; cleared, holders read the array again, which `proof-lease-snapshot` and `proof-leased-receiver` walk into.

 ### Which objects a lease accepts